Treemapping: History

 These early treemaps all used the simple "slice-and-dice" tiling algorithm.
 Despite many desirable properties (it is stable, preserves ordering, and is easy to implement), the slice-and-dice method often produces tilings with many long, skinny rectangles.
 In 1994 Mountaz Hascoet and Michel Beaudouin-Lafon invented a "squarifying" algorithm, later popularized by Jarke van Wijk, that created tilings whose rectangles were closer to square.
 In 1999 Martin Wattenberg used a variation of the "squarifying" algorithm that he called "pivot and slice" to create the first Web-based treemap, the SmartMoney Map of the Market, which displayed data on hundreds of companies in the U.S. stock market.
-Following its launch, treemaps enjoyed a surge of interest, especially in financial contexts.
+Following its launch, treemaps enjoyed a surge of interest, particularly in financial contexts.

 A third wave of treemap innovation came around 2004, after Marcos Weskamp created the Newsmap, a treemap that displayed news headlines.
 This example of a non-analytical treemap inspired many imitators, and introduced treemaps to a new, broad audience.
 In recent years, treemaps have made their way into the mainstream media, including usage by the New York Times.

-The Treemap Art Project produced 12 framed images for the National Academies (United States), shown the Every AlgoRiThm has ART in It exhibit in Washington, DC and another set for the collection of Museum of Modern Art in New York.
+The Treemap Art Project produced 12 framed images for the National Academies (United States), shown at the Every AlgoRiThm has ART in It exhibit in Washington, DC and another set for the collection of Museum of Modern Art in New York.